maseology/rdrr/README.md

   g=\min\left(S_h,K_\text{sat}\Delta t\right)+S_k^+\left[1-\exp\left(\frac{-K_\text{sat}}{L}\Delta t\right)\right].
 $$

 It is important that the second term of the groundwater recharge equation remain to control so-called _**cascade towers**_ which occur when confluences in the cascade network create unrealistically high stages.
-(This is mainly a consequence of the simplicity of the overland flow scheme applied here---normally, the pressure term in the shallow water equations provides this control physically.)
+(This is mainly a consequence of the simplicity of the overland flow scheme applied here--normally, the pressure term in the shallow water equations provides this control physically.)
 Here the interface length $L=10\text{ cm}$ globally.